YacineBelaid/MemoryLane/README.md

 ### Futur improvements
 During development I had to make choices in order to have a first solid iteration.
 Here are a few things that I left on the backlog :
-- Having the Landing page served through SSR or even SSG by placing it in a CDN such as Cloudfront.
+- Having the Landing page served through SSR or even SSG by building and placing the static assets in a CDN such as Cloudfront.
 It will better SEO and performance.
 - Having Multiple Stores instead of one large one.
 Decoupling and increasing coherence.
 - Reducing the amount of Modals giving a clear user path.
 - Developing features to enhance profile personnalisation such as uploading a new profile picture, changing your name, adding a personal description etc ...